History of Washington (state): Statehood and moderate era (1889–1895)

+Early economy

 Early prominent industries in the state included agriculture, lumber, and mining.
 In eastern Washington, Spokane was a major hub of mining activity and the Yakima Valley was known for its apple orchards and wheat fields.
 The heavy rainfall to the west of the Cascade Range produced dense forests and the ports along Puget Sound prospered from the manufacturing and shipping of lumber products, particularly the Douglas fir.
 In 1905, Washington State became the largest producer of lumber in the nation.
 Seattle was the primary port for trade with Alaska and for a time possessed a large shipbuilding industry.
 Other industries that developed in Washington include fishing, salmon canning, and mining.
 For an extended period of time, Tacoma was known for its large smelters where gold, silver, copper and lead ores were treated.
 The region around eastern Puget Sound developed heavy industry during the period including World War I and World War II and the Boeing Company became an established icon in the area.

+The Populist explosion (1895–1904)

+By 1892, the Populists were beginning to push through the roadblocks placed in front of them by the Moderate Republicans.
+The regulations vetoed by acting Governor Laughton, despite the protests of major lobbyists from the Northern Pacific Railroad, were almost unanimously overridden and signed into law by the new Republican Governor John McGraw.
+The backlash to Laughton was so severe that the house passed a bill to abolish the position of Lieutenant Governor entirely, though it failed in the senate.
+Despite these successes for the Populists, they remained a minority (if now a sizeable one) in the State Congress, and the Northern Pacific Railroad had managed to extract concessions from the Republicans, causing the failure of any bills directly trying to regulate the railroads.
+This would lead to a further rise in Populism, led by a young People's Party member named John Rogers.
+During the 1895 session, Rogers successfully passed the "Barefoot School-boy" act despite heavy resistance from urban liberals, and unsuccessfully opposed the creation of a state capitol as he believed it was a waste of money.

+As the national conversation around the silver and gold standard heated up, the dominant Republican Party fractured, with part of it forming the Silver Republicans, which was a more populist alternative to the Republicans.
+While many of the former Democrats within the People's Party viewed the Silver Republican Party with suspicion, other more pragmatic members convinced them to cooperate.
+Recognizing their popularity and shared interest, as well as their lack of ability to beat the Republicans individually, the People's Party, Silver Republican Party, and Democratic Party formed a fusion ticket despite great internal conflict.
+The People's Party dominated the House, having four times more seats than the second largest party the Republicans.
+John Rogers was also elected as the third governor of Washington State, making him the first and only third-party candidate to win such a high office in the state.